Current Position: History>>2004

 Shanda Games Ltd. went listed on NASDAQ, winning the title of China's first concept stock of online games.
 Despite the bear market, its stock performance was good.
 In the same year, Shanghai Zhengtu Network was founded and started to develop its first MMORPG, Zhengtu.
 Shanda and Zhengtu later became two main participants and rivals in China's online game market and provided several influential games for users.

-The year of 2000 saw the first IPO wave of Chinese Internet companies and the stocks of Chinese Internet companies took a nose dive, with few exceptions, in the bear market.
+The year of 2000 saw the first IPO wave of Chinese Internet panies and the stocks of Chinese Internet panies took a nose dive, with few exceptions, in the bear market.
 Years later, the situation finally turned for better in 2004.
-Chinese Internet companies were eager to explore the American market and all of a sudden, Internet companies shined once again to investors.
-Tencent Holdings was listed in Hong Kong, the first mainland Internet company listed on the Main Board of Hong Kong Stock Exchange.
+Chinese Internet panies were eager to explore the American market and all of a sudden, Internet panies shined once again to investors.
+Tencent Holdings was listed in Hong Kong, the first mainland Internet pany listed on the Main Board of Hong Kong Stock Exchange.

 The increase of netizens and applications diversified the cyber culture, giving birth to cyber charity and online protection of rights, etc.